Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 The root folder of a website and the homepage itself are (almost) always the strongest pages of the website and for good reason.

-You don’t want to be creating a bunch of sub-domains for your content and pages, again unless there’s a very good reason for doing so, which could be:
+You don’t want to be creating a bunch of sub-domains for your content and pages, again, unless there’s a very good reason for doing so, which could be:

-• International SEO targetting
+• International SEO targeting

 • No-indexing a sub-domain that does not search-relevant